On this page:

 Local stakeholders are often involved in monitoring significant risks and/or potential impacts on biodiversity.
-We’re required to provide the provincial government with plans to manage our impacts on many components of biodiversity within the areas where we operate.
+We’re required to provide the provincial government with plans and progress updates to manage our impacts on many components of biodiversity within the areas where we operate.
 This includes:

 - wildlife mitigation and monitoring plans

 Environmental impact assessments and/or socio-economic impact assessments are required by law at all sites where we operate.